cdown/chrisdown.name/_posts/2020-01-13-1195725856-and-friends-the-origins-of-mysterious-numbers.md

 half year.
 Naturally, that can only mean one thing: the entire company trends towards peak levels of procrastination, doing literally anything and everything to avoid the unspeakable horror of having to write a few paragraphs of text.
+;-)

-My distraction of choice a few days before the deadline was looking at lines like this, spamming from some production hosts serving NFS traffic:
+My personal distraction of choice a few days before the deadline was looking at lines like this, spamming from some hosts serving NFS traffic:

     RPC: fragment too large: 1195725856
     RPC: fragment too large: 1212498244